The Scientific Fundamentalist

 Why Do Boys and Girls Prefer Different Toys?

-Why girls like Barbies and boys like trucks
+Why girls often like Barbies and boys often like trucks.

 Posted Apr 18, 2008